Vol. 28 - Num. 110

 Abstract

 Antimicrobial resistance (AMR) is a global public health crisis driven by the inappropriate use of antibiotics.
-In the EU, more than 35,000 people die each year from multidrug-resistant infections, at an estimated annual cost of €11.7 billion.
+In the EU, more than 35 000 people die each year from multidrug-resistant infections, with an estimated annual cost of €11.7 billion.

-The “One Health” approach recognizes that resistance spreads across human medicine, veterinary medicine, and the environment.
+The “One Health” approach recognizes that resistance spreads through human medicine, veterinary medicine, and the environment.
 The EARS-Net network is the primary AMR surveillance system, monitoring key pathogens.

 The European targets for 2030 include reducing total antibiotic consumption by 20% and ensuring that at least 65% falls within the AWaRe “Access” group.
-Spain, with a less favorable baseline situation, has been assigned one of the most demanding reduction target in the EU: 27%.
+Spain, with a less favorable baseline, has been assigned one of the most demanding reduction targets in the EU: 27%.

-The most alarming data for primary care pediatrics are the 58.8% increase in bacteremias caused by E. coli resistant to third-generation cephalosporins (with a direct impact on the management of UTIs) and the rise in macrolide-resistant S. pneumoniae across the EU.
+The most alarming issue for primary care pediatrics is the 58.8% increase in cases of bacteremia caused by E. coli resistant to third-generation cephalosporins (with a direct impact on the management of UTIs) and the rise in macrolide-resistant S. pneumoniae across the EU.

-PRAN 2025–2027 establishes specific measures for primary care pediatrics: implementation of rapid diagnostic tests, PROA certification, promoting deferred prescribing, and updating the Spanish National Health System’s Antimicrobial Therapeutic Guidelines.
+In Spain, the 2025-2027 National Plan against Antimicrobial Resistance (PRAN) establishes specific measures for primary care pediatrics: rapid diagnostic tests (RDTs), PROA certification, deferred prescribing, and updating of the Spanish National Health System’s antimicrobial treatment guidelines.

-Primary care pediatrician is a key player in the fight against AMR: prioritizing “Access” antibiotics, systematizing the use of RDTs, participating in PROA teams, and provide health education are the actions with the greatest impact.
+Primary care pediatricians play a key role in the fight against AMR: prioritizing “Access” antibiotics, systematizing the use of RDTs, participating in PROA teams, and providing health education are the actions with the greatest impact.

 Keywords

-Antibacterial agents Antimicrobial resistance Antimicrobial Stewardship Programs EARS-Net PRAN
+● Antibiotics ● Antimicrobial resistance ● Antimicrobial Stewardship Programs ● EARS-Net ● PRAN